 Before entering the cave, guests are given life vests, helmets, and an audio device, which will play a guided tour track during the cave visit.
 After this, we walked through a short path in the forest and a spectacular sight emerges right before our unsuspecting eyes…

 At the end of the path, here is what awaits us ….

 While waiting for our turn, everyone gets busy snapping shots …

 Before boarding our boat, I took a shot of our guide who is part of a team of dedicated men who happily guide tourists like us by sharing interesting bits of information.
 By his lonesome, our guide would row and steer the boat safely for us to enjoy the cruise of a lifetime ….

 Then everyone piles into a small boat.
 MD and I got in first.
 MD was seated in front for a vantage view……

 As we were cruising, this came into view….
 Ain’t that one perfect shot 🙂

 Our tour guide/boatman would be training his search light on interesting rock formations, stalactites and stalagmites as well as its inhabitants for the duration of the cruise.
-We got to see the Virgin Mary, corn, and various interesting shapes.
+We got to see the Virgin Mary, the Nativity, Jesus Christ, corn, a mushroom and various interesting shapes.

 Reaching the end of the navigational part of the cave, our guide prepared to steer the boat in the opposite direction.
 As we cruised, he continued guiding us to the rock formations and refocusing the search light on some of the familiar shapes he showed us earlier.